simonsinclair/svg-gel-icon-set/README.md

 - Paste `CTRL+V` the artwork onto the new artboard, and with it still selected...
 - Scale the longest edge to `32px`, being careful not to warp it, so that it fits within the artboard bounds.
 - ![](support/illus-longest-edge-32.png)
-- Ensuring the icon is still selected, center it both vertically and horizontally to the artboard using the tool shown below:
+- Ensuring the icon is still selected, align it to the center of the artboard, both horizontally and vertically, using the Align tool:
 - ![](support/illus-center-x-y.png)

 ### 2/3 Saving